Upcoming Exhibitions

 accompanied by Gerald Ross

-Exhibition Walk-through & Conversation with Millicent Young and acclaimed art director Gerald Ross who headed two decades at the Maryland Institute College of Art, through the Upper & Lower barn spaces, in an open dialogue about the site responsive pieces.
+Exhibition Walk-through & Conversation with the artist and acclaimed art director Gerald Ross who headed two decades at the Maryland Institute College of Art, through the Upper & Lower barn spaces, in an open dialogue about Young's site responsive pieces.

 A compendium of her work over 20 years exploring Alter Altars responded to the array of our agrarian spaces, coaxing a dialogue with her pieces and the historical barn structures, that in contrast to the paradigm of a neutral white box space, and perhaps bridging the time and space the buildings themselves have known.